 Progress To Date

-Replace 50-year-old paper and manual process to provide greater functionality and efficiencies in serving 75,000+ full- and part-time employees statewide.
+The new Enterprise Time and Leave System replaces a 40-year-old paper-based, labor-intensive process to provide greater functionality and efficiencies in serving 75,000-plus full- and part-time employees statewide.

-Move from paper pay statements to electronic pay statements; move from paper W2s to electronic W2s
+Move from paper pay statements to electronic pay statements, and from paper W-2 forms to electronic W-2 forms, is completed.
+Initiate time and attendance phase of modernization.

-Rollout for the Department of Education and the University of Hawaii
+Rollout for the Hawaii State Department of Education (DOE) and the University of Hawaii

-Rollout for remaining jurisdictions, departments and agencies statewide except for Department of Education and the University of Hawaii
+Rollout for remaining jurisdictions, departments and agencies statewide, except for the DOE and the University of Hawaii